Mrt134/Experimental/1.0luminadocumentation/luminautl.rst

 * **Single Screen:** In a multi-monitor setup, the screen number can be selected for the screenshot.

 * **Single Window:** Captures a selected window.
-Choose "Single Window," then click the "Take Screenshot" button, and click on the desired window.
-The "Include Borders" checkbox can be used to determine whether or not the screenshot of the window is surrounded by a black border.
+Choose "Single Window," click :guilabel:`Take Screenshot`, and click on the desired window.
+The "Include Borders" checkbox can be used to determine whether or not the utility will take a screenshot of the window with its border frame.

 * **Delay:** Choose the number of seconds to delay the screenshot.
 This can be used to give more time to prepare the screenshot.
+For example, designating a five second delay on a screenshot will give the user time to open a temporary menu or hover over an icon, allowing the screenshot to include otherwise difficult elements to capture.

 There are three options for taking a screenshot: clicking the "Take Screenshot" button in the lower-right corner of Lumina Screenshot,